DiffPD: Differentiable Projective Dynamics: Introduction

-We demonstrate the efficacy of DiffPD in various 3D applications with up to nearly 30000 DoFs.
+We demonstrate the efficacy of DiffPD in various 3D applications with up to nearly $30,000$ DoFs.
 These applications include system identification, initial state optimization, motion planning, and end-to-end closed-loop control optimization.
-We compare DiffPD to both semi-implicit and implicit differentiable FEM simulations implemented with Newton's method and the adjoint method.
-Among all examples, we observe a 4-19 times speedup over Newton's method.
-Furthermore, we embed DiffPD as a differentiable layer in a deep learning pipeline for training closed-loop neural network controllers for soft robots and report a speedup of 9-11 times in wall-clock time compared to deep reinforcement learning (RL) algorithms.
+We compare DiffPD with both explicit and implicit differentiable FEM simulations and observe DiffPD's forward and backward calculation is 4-19 times faster than Newton's method when assumptions in PD hold.
+Furthermore, we embed DiffPD as a differentiable layer in a deep learning pipeline for training closed-loop neural network controllers for soft robots and report a speedup of 9-11 times in wall-clock time compared with deep reinforcement learning (RL) algorithms.
+Finally, we show a \emph{reality-to-simulation (real-to-sim)} application that uses our differentiable simulator to reconstruct a collision event between two tennis balls from a video input, which we hope can inspire follow-up work to solve \emph{simulation-to-reality (sim-to-real)} problems in the future.

-To summarize, our paper contributes the following: \begin{itemize} \item An efficient, PD-based differentiable soft-body simulator that is significantly faster than the standard Newton's method; \item A differentiable, LCP-like collision handling algorithm that handles dynamically changing contact sets without matrix refactorization, expedited in our PD framework; \item Demonstrations of the efficacy of our method on a wide range of applications, including system identification, inverse design problems, motion planning, and robotics control. \end{itemize}
+To summarize, our paper contributes the following: \begin{itemize} \item A PD-based differentiable soft-body simulator that is significantly faster than differentiable simulators using the standard Newton's method; \item A differentiable collision handling algorithm that handles penalty-based contact and friction forces or complementarity-based non-penetration contact and static friction; \item Demonstrations of the efficacy of our method on a wide range of applications, including system identification, inverse design problems, motion planning, robotics control, and a real-to-sim experiment, using material models compatible with PD and the simplified contact model stated above. \end{itemize}